 These may include any of the following:

 - The installation of new windows, such as louvre windows.
-The horizontal slats in louvre windows offer safety without any compromise to ventilation.
+The horizontal slats in louvre windows offer safety without any compromise to natural ventilation.
 They prevent young children from fitting through the window space, while maximising air flow from outside.

-- Planting bushes and other plant life directly outside the window.
+- Planting bushes and other plant life directly outside the louvre window.
 Some experts believe that bushes have a cushioning effect that may prevent serious injuries in some falls.
 However, you may not be able to do this if your window points out towards a road or pavement.

 - Keeping furniture and other climbable items away from the windows.
 Adventurous children may use such items to gain access to a window.
 This can even happen if you meet the NCC’s barrier guidelines.